-Next, line crews check the service lines that deliver power into neighborhoods and communities.
+Next, line crews check the service lines that deliver power to neighborhoods and communities.
 Line crews repair the damaged lines, restoring power to hundreds of people.
 If you continue to experience an outage, there may be damage to a tap line outside of your home or business.
-Make sure you notify UEC at 1 (888) 465-5701 so crews can inspect these lines.
+Make sure you notify UEC at (888) 465-5701 so crews can inspect these lines.

 We do our best to avoid power outages, but sometimes Mother Nature has other plans.
 Be sure to check our website and Facebook page for the latest updates and safety information during a power outage.